visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 is that the VNC server compresses the video stream it sends to the VNC client in order to provide high interactivity.
 This may result in small compression artifacts in the images you see in the VNC client.
-See :numref:`Figure %s<VNCClientImage>` for an example.

-This using VNC portion of the tutorial will focus on using RealVNC at the Lawrence Livermore National Laboratory (LLNL).
+This portion of the tutorial on using VNC will focus on using RealVNC at the Lawrence Livermore National Laboratory (LLNL).
 Using VNC at other computer centers will be similar, but unique to each site.